flutter/website/src/release/breaking-changes/dispose.md

 ## Summary

 Missed 'dispose()' are added for some disposable objects.
-If some other code also invokes 'dispose()' for the objects, and the object is protected from double disposal, the second 'dispose()' will fail with error message:
+If some other code also invokes 'dispose()' for the objects, and the object is protected from double disposal, the second 'dispose()' fails with the following error message:

 `Once you have called dispose() on a <class name>, it can no longer be used.`